ikzelf/zbxdb/README.md

 # Warning:
 Use the code at your own risk.
 It is tested and seems to be functional.
 Use an account with the least required privileges, both on OS as on database level.
 Especially Oracle has good options to limit the required privileges.
 On others you still might need special privileges to access the system's tables/views.
+Sadly enough, for some databases you still need a database super user type of account to be able to access the needed tables/views.

 **Don't use a dba type account for this.
 Read only access is good enough**

 **Don't use a root account for this.
-Any OS user will do, if it can use zabbix-sender** Using high privileged accounts is not needed.
+Any OS user will do, if it can use zabbix-sender** Using high privileged accounts is not needed in Oracle.

 # database user creation:
-## Oracle non multitenant
+## Oracle classic
 ```
 create user cistats identified by knowoneknows;
 grant create session, select any dictionary, oem_monitor to cistats;
 ```
 ## Oracle multitenant
-In Oracle 12 - when using pluggable database, in the root container, create a common user:
+In Oracle 12 or later - when using pluggable database, in the root container, create a common user:
 ```
 create user c##cistats identified by knowoneknows;
 alter user c##cistats set container_data all container = current;